MarkPinsker/23-Conjecture/README.md

 The attached Python program attempts to give a lower limit on n up to which this conjecture is true.

 ## How to run
-1. Download the file SumOf2SquaresAnd2Cubesv2.py into a windows file.
+1. Download the file SumOf2SquaresAnd2Cubes.py and params.txt into a windows file.
-2. Create a parameter file in notepad with three rows:-
+2. Edit the parameter file in notepad.
+The three rows mean:-

    2.1.
 First square root of n to be calculated.

    2.2.
 Last square root of n to be calculated.
+Note that this initially uses memory in proportion to twice its value.

    2.3.
 Maximum value of z that is checked.
 Note that this uses memory in proportion to the cube of this value.
 30 is sufficient for n up to a million and 200 is sufficient for n up to 83 billion.

 4. In command prompt
-   py SumOf2SquaresAnd2Cubesv2.py parameterfile.txt
+   py SumOf2SquaresAnd2Cubes.py params.txt

 There is a jit compiler called [pypy](https://www.pypy.org/download.html)  which on my machine runs 7 times faster than standard windows Python.